Maahmoudd/astudio/README.md

-# Job Board API with Entity-Attribute-Value (EAV) Implementation
+# Job Board API with Advanced Filtering Architecture

-This project implements a Job Board API with advanced filtering capabilities, using a combination of traditional relational database models and the Entity-Attribute-Value (EAV) design pattern.
+This project implements a Job Board API with sophisticated filtering capabilities, using a combination of traditional relational database models, the Entity-Attribute-Value (EAV) design pattern, and the Filter Registry pattern for extensible query processing.

-## Core Features
+## 🌟 Core Features

-- Standard job attributes (title, description, salary, etc.)
+- **Standard job attributes**: title, description, salary, etc.
-- Many-to-Many relationships (languages, locations, categories)
+- **Many-to-Many relationships**: languages, locations, categories
-- Dynamic attributes using EAV design pattern
+- **Dynamic attributes**: using EAV design pattern for flexible data schema
-- Advanced filtering API with complex query capabilities
-- Support for logical operators (AND/OR) and grouping
+- **Advanced filtering API**: with complex query capabilities supporting logical operators and nested conditions
+- **Modular filter architecture**: using the Filter Registry pattern for extensibility

+## 🏗️ Architecture Overview

-## Entity-Attribute-Value Implementation
+### Entity-Attribute-Value Implementation

-The EAV pattern is implemented using the following structure:
+The EAV pattern provides flexibility for storing dynamic attributes without altering the database schema:

-### Database Tables
+#### Database Tables

 - `attributes`: Stores attribute definitions (name, type, options)
 - `job_attribute_values`: Stores the values for each attribute for each job

-### Attribute Types
+#### Attribute Types

 The system supports the following attribute types: